Do cats eat vegetables in the wild?

 This is for you.
 As cat owners, our felines depend on us for their health and well being.
 So remember:

-- Cats consume the whole prey animal.
+• Cats consume the whole prey animal.
 This includes the muscle meat, organs, bones, skin and even feathers.
-Therefore, as luxurious as it may sound, feeding a cat pure raw meat only may be as harmful as not providing any meat at all.
+Therefore, as luxurious as it may sound, feeding a cat only pure raw meat may be as harmful as not providing any meat at all.

-Here’s a task for you: go to the nearest pet store and take a look at the ingredients listed on the labels of various brands of cat food.
+Here’s a task for you: go to your nearest pet store and take a look at the ingredients listed on the labels of various brands of cat food.
 How many of them contain grain?
 Why do you think this is when a wild cat’s diet has no grain?
 Hint: Check our article “Why do they add grain to cat food”.